 So, where does a mama mermaid take her little mer-babies to eat the best seafood around?
 The Crab Cooker Newport Beach, ofcourse.

 Established in 1951 by WWII veteran, Bob Roubian, The Crab Cooker knows how to do fish.
 I mean any business that can stick around for over 60 years has got to be doing something right, right?
 On any given day you will see a line around the corner of hungry beach lovers anxiously waiting to chow down.
 So it is safe to say that The Crab Cooker is pretty popular.
-In fact, it was recently featured in Coastal Living Magazine.

 What makes The Crab Cooker so awesome?
 Well, it is the quality and years of perfected technique that has kept the people the coming and eating like ravenous fools.
 They are masters at fish preservation and aging, which really does a benefit to a fish’s flavor.
 That’s right, fresh fish isn’t always best.
 If aged properly, a fish’s texture and flavor will definitely be enhanced.